• Skip to main content

 TIP: The cellophane will stay up until you are ready to take it down, in which case a little water will do the trick.

-MORE: See 14 kids stained glass window projects; After your window is finished you will want to read picture books about snow!
+MORE: See 14 kids stained glass window projects; After your window is finished you will want to read picture books about winter and snow!

 BONUS: Got tons of paper snowflakes?
 Find out what to with paper snowflakes when you have more than you can handle.